 My Easy One-Pot Method

-- Cover and cook over medium heat, stirring occasionally.
+- Cook over medium heat, stirring occasionally.

 - Continue cooking until the noodles are tender.